prapin/LuaGenericCall/README.md

 	-->
 	1 0 Hello 00975598

 In this example the first two parameters retrieved are two Boolean values, of C different types.
 The third return value is discarded because of the __%n__ format.
-A {{'Hello'}} string is received through Lua stack with __%+s__ idiom.
+A `'Hello'` string is received through Lua stack with __%+s__ idiom.
 And the last result value, a userdatum value, is got by address into a generic pointer.

 ### 3. C functions and call-backs